 *A note about the dish soap: Don't use any containing anti-bacterial, moisturizing, or oxygenated bleach ingredients, as they will leave streaks.
 Castile soap will also leave streaks, so we don't suggest using that, either!

 Add all ingredients to a gallon-sized bucket, mix, and get to town on those floors with your favorite mop!
 Allow the floors to dry completely before walking on them.
 Be proud of just how amazing your homemade floor cleaner works!

 Oh grout, you can be the bane of our existence!
 It looks so nice when it's clean, and so gross when it's not.
 Use this easy peasy recipe and method and be amazed at how clean your grout is about to be!

 Mix ingredients together in a small bowl.
-Spoon onto the grout and allow to sit for 10 to 15 minutes.
-Scrub with an old toothpaste, then clean up with a damp rag.
-Feel free to mop your floor with your homemade floor cleaner above when it's all said and done.
+Spoon onto the grout and let sit for 10- to 15-minutes.
+Scrub with an old toothbrush, then clean up with a damp rag.
+Next, mop your floor with your homemade floor cleaner (recipe above) for added cleaning power.